Skip to main content

 Do homeschoolers have to take standardized tests in Oklahoma?

-Can homeschooled students play sports at public schools in Oklahoma?
+Can homeschooled students play public school sports in Oklahoma?

 Do I need to keep records as an Oklahoma homeschooler?

-While not legally required, keeping thorough records of courses, grades, attendance, and work samples is strongly recommended.
-Good records are essential for the Parental Choice Tax Credit, college applications, Oklahoma Promise eligibility, and potential transfers to other schools.
+While Oklahoma does not legally require record-keeping, maintaining thorough records of courses, grades, attendance, and work samples is strongly recommended.
+Good records are essential for claiming the $1,000 Parental Choice Tax Credit on your state tax return, Oklahoma Promise scholarship applications, college admissions, and potential transfers to other schools.
+Keep receipts for educational expenses to maximize your tax credit.